harmane4/Weather-Dashboard/README.md

 The UV index also has a color the indicates when the conditions are favorable (green), moderate (orange) and severe (red).

-The 5 day forcast for the searched city is displayed with the date, icon represented the weather conditions, the temperature, the wind speed, and the humidity.
+The 5 day forecast for the searched city is displayed with the date, icon represented the weather conditions, the temperature, the wind speed, and the humidity.

 After a city is searched for it appears under the Search History and remains there after the page has been refreshed.